A Gleason solution model for row contractions: Model maps for CCNC row partial isometries

-To construct an example of a Schur class $b$ satisfying the conditions of this claim, let $b \in \scr{S} _d (\C)$, $d\geq 2$ be any Schur class function obeying $b(0) =0$ and such that $V^b$ is not a co-isometry.
-Such a Schur class function is called non quasi-extreme (see Section \ref{QEsect}), and it is not difficult to apply Theorem \ref{equivqe} below to show, for example, that if $b \in \scr{S} _d (\C)$ is any Schur class function and $0<r<1$, $r b \in \scr{S} _d (\C)$ is non quasi-extreme.
-Moreover, $\scr{H} (rb)$ is infinite dimensional (this is just $H^2 _d$ with a new norm since $\scr{H} (rb) = \ran{\sqrt{D_{rM_b^*}}}$ equipped with the norm that makes $D_{rM_b^*}$ a co-isometry onto its range as in \cite{Sarason-dB}) so that $rb$ satisfies the above claim statement.
+\begin{eg} To construct examples of a Schur-class functions $b \in \scr{S} _d (\C)$ which admit non-unitarily equivalent extremal Gleason solutions, let $b \in \scr{S} _d (\C)$, $d\geq 2$ be any Schur-class function obeying $b(0) =0$ and such that $V^b$ is not a co-isometry.
+Such a Schur-class function is called non quasi-extreme (see Section \ref{QEsect}), and it is not difficult to apply Theorem \ref{equivqe} below to show, for example, that if $b \in \scr{S} _d (\C)$ is any Schur-class function and $0<r<1$, $r b \in \scr{S} _d (\C)$ is non quasi-extreme.
+Moreover, $\scr{H} (rb)$ is infinite dimensional (this is just $H^2 _d$ with a new norm since $\scr{H} (rb) = \ran{D_{M_{rb}^*}}$ equipped with the norm that makes $D_{M_{rb}^*}$ a co-isometry onto its range as in \cite{Sarason-dB}) so that $rb$ satisfies the assumptions of Propostion \ref{Extprop2}, and hence those of Corollary \ref{ncuni}. \end{eg}